Nagasurya07/theme-clock/README.md

 # Theme Clock

-A simple theme clock that displays the current time and date with a dark mode toggle.
+It is a simple theme clock that displays the current time and date with a dark mode toggle.

 ## Features